-Fossil fuels public data are unreliable, in particular on reserves, confused with resources.
+Conclusions Fossil fuels public data are unreliable, in particular on reserves, confused with resources.
 Even production data are flawed, because publishing data is a political act and depends upon the motive of the author.
-There are several reserves definitions: US= proved = minimum, FSU = maximum and rest of the world = mean or expected value.
+There are several reserves definitions : US= proved = minimum, FSU = maximum and rest of the world = mean or expected value.
 Oil data are disturbed because OPEC members fight between themselves on quotas.
-IEA reports are also flawed (missing 1999 barrels led to 10\$/b).
-Political remaining reserves are growing since the last 50 years when technical remaining (confidential) reserves are decreasing since 1980 because discovery is now much less than production.
+IEA reports are also flawed (missing 1999 barrels led to the 10\$/b). political remaining reserves are growing since the last 50 years when technical remaining (confidential) reserves are decreasing since 1980 because discovery is now much less than production.
 Economists do not think wrong, they think on wrong data.

 Official production forecasts are based on continuous growth wishes, denying any peak.
-Realistic forecasts need to estimate the ultimate recovery, based on the extrapolation of creaming curves, data mostly confidential, except in UK and Norway.
+Realistic forecasts need to estimate the ultimate recovery, based on the extrapolation of creaming curves, data mostly confidential except in UK and Norway.
 There are many myths based on general statements without any proof, but dismissed by individual field data.
 R/P is a very poor parameter for forecasting the future, but used by many.
-Oilfield recovery factors are unreliable and statistic averages are useless.

 Oil (liquids including synthetic oils) will peak in less than 10 years, if there is no constraint from the demand or investments, or will follow a bumpy plateau with chaotic prices.
 Gas is not global because the high cost of transport and shortage could occur before oil shortage in North America or Europe.
 World gas will peak around 2025.
 Coal will peak around 2050, because reserves are often confused with resources (case of France).
 But in situ gasification, if viable, may convert resource into reserves.

-Fossil fuel consumption per capita is flat at 1,4 toe/cap since 1975 and will stay until 2025.
+Fossil fuel per capita is flat at 1,4 toe/cap since 1975 and will stay until 2025.

 Primary energy will flatten and may trend towards 15 Gtoe.
 Even with this low level the gap with fossil fuels will be hard to fill without new generation nuclear plants.